The Hidden Life of Circles

 Next, we move c² to the left side:

-We have got an equation in the whole numbers, and from the definition we know that and d are co-prime.
-Let us use this information to show that the whole number should also be co-prime to c and d.
+We have got an equation in the whole numbers, and from the definition we know that c and d are co-prime.
+Let us use this information to show that the whole number z should also be co-prime to c and d.

-Suppose we know that some prime number divides both and c.
+Suppose we know that some prime number p divides both z and c.
 It means that p² divides z² and с² at the same time. p² divides the left side of the equations, so that p² should also divide the right side:

 Modular arithmetic comes into the field